College of Professional Studies Internships and Practicums

 Completing an internship or practicum that relates well to your career goals can make a huge difference in your job search success after graduation.
 These experiences provide an opportunity to grow key relationships with professionals in your desired career field, network, and gain experience to show on your resume.

 We've produced two videos to help you through the process of setting up Internships and Practicums.
+These videos were developed for the Lincoln campus, but some of the information applies to Grand Island and Omaha.
+Contact the faculty listed below for questions.

 Internships come in a variety of flavors: for-credit, non-credit, paid and unpaid.